Bird strike: Exclusion

-Though excluding birds from the entire airport environment is virtually impossible, it is possible to exclude deer and other mammals that constitute a small percentage of wildlife strikes.
-Three-meter high fences made of chain link or woven wire, with barbed wire outriggers, are the most effective.
-When used as a perimeter fence, these fences also serve to keep unauthorized people off of the airport (Seamans 2001).
-Realistically every fence must have gates.
+Though excluding birds (and flying animals in general) from the entire airport environment is virtually impossible, it is possible to exclude deer and other mammals that constitute a small percentage of wildlife strikes.
+Three-meter-high fences made of chain link or woven wire, with barbed wire outriggers, are the most effective.
+When used as a perimeter fence, these fences also serve to keep unauthorized people off of the airport.
+Realistically, every fence must have gates.
 Gates that are left open allow deer and other mammals onto the airport.
-4.6 meter long cattle guards have been shown to be effective at deterring deer up to 98% of the time (Belant et al. 1998).
+15 foot (4.6 meter) long cattle guards have been shown to be effective at deterring deer up to 98% of the time.

 Hangars with open superstructures often attract birds to nest and roost in.
 Hangar doors are often left open to increase ventilation, especially in the evenings.
 Birds in hangars are in proximity to the airfield and their droppings are both a health and damage concern.
 Netting is often deployed across the superstructure of a hangar denying access to the rafters where the birds roost and nest while still allowing the hangar doors to remain open for ventilation and aircraft movements.
 Strip curtains and door netting may also be used but are subject to improper use (e.g. tying the strips to the side of the door) by those working in the hangar.
-(U.S. Air Force 2004, Commander, Naval Installations Command 2010).